-Victims will be promptly informed in writing of available support services, as well as legal and administrative options, if reasonably available at Temple or the local community, such as protection from abuse orders through an appropriate court of law and changes to housing assignments and academic or work schedules.
+Individuals who report experiencing sexual misconduct will be promptly informed in writing of available support services, as well as legal and administrative options, if reasonably available at Temple or the local community, such as protection from abuse orders through an appropriate court of law and changes to housing assignments and academic or work schedules.
 Other accommodations that may be available are institutional stay-away orders, counseling services, financial aid advising or support, and immigration and visa information.